 Asbestos materials can be highly dangerous, even fatal, under certain circumstances.
 If the materials become broken or damaged asbestos fibres can get into the air and be inhaled.
-You can find out more on how to deal with asbestos on the HSE website.

 If you discover asbestos in your home it's best to seek advice immediately.
 ARCA (Asbestos Removal Contractors Association) can help you find an authorised contracter to remove it.